yala/Cornerstone200A/project2/README.md

 Develop a lung cancer binary classifer and explore the impact of pretraining and model architectures on model performance.
 In your project report, please include experiments with the following models:

-- A simple 3D CNN model (extending your toy experiment)
+- A simple 3D CNN model (extending your toy experiment) (** optional due to Wynton downtime**)
-- A ResNet-18 model (with and without ImageNet pretraining) (adapted to 3D CT scans)
+- A ResNet-18 model (with and without ImageNet pretraining) (adapted to 3D CT scans) (** optional due to Wynton downtime**)
 - ResNet-3D models (with and without video pretrainig)
-- (Optional) Swin-T models (with Video pretraining)
+- (Optional) Swin-T models (with Video pretraining) (** optional due to Wynton downtime**)

-In addition to these experiments, please also include an exploration of why pretraining helps model performance.
+In addition to these experiments, please also include an (** optional due to Wynton downtime**) exploration of why pretraining helps model performance.
 To what extent is the performance boost driven by feature transfer as opposed a form of optimization preconditioning?
 Please design experiments to address this question and include your results in your project report.

 By the end of this part of the project, your validation 1-Year AUC should be at least 0.80.